 The second assumption is much more difficult to test.
-We control for market-year level observable characteristics to account for any compositional changes across areas that may be correlated with 2000 market shares.
-Because we cannot perfectly test the assumptions underlying our preferred approach, we implement a second empirical strategy that uses differences in Internet penetration rate changes across states.
-While this approach relies on assumptions about the exogeneity of Internet penetration rate changes, these assumptions differ substantially from those needed to justify our preferred approach.
+We control for market-year-level observable characteristics to account for any compositional changes across areas that may be correlated with 2000 market shares.
+Our estimates also include state-by-year fixed effects that account for any state-specific postsecondary policies or state-specific shocks.
+Additionally, we estimate models using selective colleges and universities, as they may face similar unobserved shocks but should not be affected by online competition.
+Because we cannot perfectly test the assumptions underlying our preferred approach, we implement a second empirical strategy that uses differences in internet penetration rate changes across states.
+While this approach relies on assumptions about the exogeneity of internet penetration rate changes, these assumptions differ substantially from those needed to justify our preferred approach.
 To the extent that the estimates from both methods are similar, this alternate approach provides support for our results.

-We estimate difference-in-difference models that examine how the relationship between Internet penetration rates in state I and year t (I{st}) changes in 2006:
+We estimate difference-in-difference models that examine how the relationship between internet penetration rates in state s and year $t(I{st})$ changes in 2006:

-$$(3) Y{ismt} = \alpha + \beta_1 (I{st} POST_t^{2006}) + \beta_2 X{imt} + \beta_3 I{st} + \delta_i + \theta_t + \varepsilon{imt}.$$
+(3) $$Y{ismt} = \alpha + \beta_1 (I{st} \times POST_t^{2006}) + \beta_2 X{imt} + \beta_3 I{st} + \delta_i + \theta_t + \varepsilon{imt}$$

-Note that I{st} varies over time within state.
-The identifying variation in this model thus comes both from changes in the relationship between Internet penetration rates and postsecondary outcomes in 2006 and from changes in Internet penetration rates with states.
-The main assumption underlying this model is that the only reason the relationship between I{st} and outcomes changes in 2006 is because of the growth of online education.
-We also need to assume that there are no shocks or other policies that occur in 2006 which are correlated with I{st} .
-Because I{st} and H_m are not highly correlated - the correlation coefficient between the Herfindahl index and the growth in Internet penetration between 2000 and 2012 is -0.05 - it is highly unlikely that any unobserved shock that would bias the first approach would also bias the second approach in the same direction.
+Note that I{st} varies over time within states.
+The identifying variation in this model thus comes both from changes in the relationship between internet penetration rates and postsecondary outcomes in 2006 and from changes in internet penetration rates within states.
+The main assumption underlying this model is that the only reason the relationship between I{st} and the outcomes changes in 2006 is because of the growth of online education.
+We also need to assume that there are no shocks or other policies that occur in 2006 that are correlated with I{st} .
+Because I{st} and H_m are not highly correlated-the correlation coefficient between the Herfindahl index and the growth in internet penetration between 2000 and 2012 is -0.05-it is highly unlikely that any unobserved shock that would bias the first approach would also bias the second approach in the same direction.

-V. Results
+8.5 Results

-V.A.
-Enrollment
+8.5.1 Enrollment

-Table 2 shows estimates from equation (1) of the impact of post-2006 online competition on enrollment.
-Panel A present results in levels, and Panel B shows the natural log of enrollment.
+Table 8.2 shows estimates from equation (1) of the impact of post-2006 online competition on enrollment.
+Panel A presents results in levels, and panel B shows the natural log of enrollment.
 Because of the large variance in enrollment, we prefer the log estimates.
 However, we present both for completeness.
-Column 1 presents pooled results for all non-selective colleges.
-Columns 2 and 3 present results for public and private enrollment (including both not-for-profit and for-profit institutions), while Columns 4 and 5 split by four-year and two-year colleges respectively.
+Column 1 presents pooled results for all nonselective colleges.
+Columns 2 and 3 present results for public and private enrollment (including both not-for-profit and for-profit institutions), while columns 4 and 5 split by four-year and two-year colleges, respectively.

-We find consistent evidence across specifications that less competitive markets experienced relative declines in enrollment after the expansion of online degree programs.
-A one standard deviation increase in market concentration (0.31, as measured by the H-index) leads to a decline in post-2006 enrollment of about 2 percent.
-We find larger impacts for private institutions; a one standard deviation increase in market concentration reduces post-2006 enrollment by 2.5 percent.
-Public schools in Panel A show evidence of a sizable and statistically significant decline in enrollment, but the results in Panel B indicate these results are not robust to measuring enrollment in logs.
-This is likely because of the existence of some very large public schools, which have an undue influence on the estimates in Panel A. We thus conclude that enrollment in public schools does not respond to competitive pressures overall.
-The last two columns show that effects are similar in percentage terms for 4-year and 2-year schools; a one standard deviation increase in the Herfindahl index leads to an enrollment reduction of about 2% after 2006.
+We find consistent evidence across specifications that less-competitive markets experienced relative declines in enrollment after the expansion of online degree programs.
+A one-standard-deviation increase in market concentration (0.31, as measured by the Herfindahl index) leads to a decline in post-2006 enrollment of about 2 percent.
+We find larger impacts for private institutions; a one-standard-deviation increase in market concentration reduces post-2006 enrollment by 2.5 percent.
+Public schools in panel A